Cocoom/cocoom.github.io/docs/guide/msteams-app/notifications.md

-# Notify in Teams
+# Group notification in Teams

-Cocoom allows you to be notified in Teams about newly created memos.
+Cocoom allows you to send notifications not only to individual users but also to Teams groups or channels.
-As a Cocoom administrator, you can choose which Teams channel will receive the notifications.
+Using the Microsoft Teams Workflows app, you can set up scenarios to automatically broadcast Cocoom alerts in a team channel or group chat.

+This integration streamlines collective communication and ensures that your key information quickly reaches all relevant people, directly in their collaboration space.

-This configuration is done in 2 steps:
+These kind of notifications could be setup in 2 main steps:

 1. Microsoft Teams side: creating a webhook in the channel of the team or chat group of your choice
 2. Cocoom side: adding this webhook to the configuration of a channel of your choice